 The Uphoff Scholarships were originally embedded in the selection process of the Silver and Gold Key Scholastic Competition program.
-The Jury panel consists of 18-20 arts professionals, ranging from the Corcoran College of Art and Design to the Northern VA Community College, and rotates on an annual basis.
+The Jury panel consists of 18-20 arts professionals and rotates on an annual basis.
 This panel selects the top ranking portfolios from all seniors across Fairfax County public, private, and home schooled submissions.
 The Arts Council of Fairfax County juries the top candidates based on this pre-selection.

 Howard Uphoff established this scholarship fund to assist high school students in the fulfillment of their dream for artistic training.
 Recipients must intend to continue their studies of the arts in college.